limagbz/data-mesh-yelp/infra/monitoring/README.md

 prometheus.io/param_<parameter>: # If the metrics endpoint uses parameters then you can set any parameter
 ```

+### 4. How to deploy Dashboards via JSON file?

+For this you need to add the json files representing the dashboards into the folder `grafana/helm/dashboards`.
+Don't forget to also edit the `values.yaml` file to add their paths.

 ## Further Reading

 * [Promtail Installation](https://grafana.com/docs/loki/latest/clients/promtail/installation/).